OSAS/ansible-role-httpd/README.md

 hardening for anonymisation purpose is done, the goal is mostly to enable regular website to be served over tor to let the choice to people.

+This feature requires a `tor` role in charge of the Tor base installation.
+OSAS made [a role](https://gitlab.com/osas/ansible-role-tor) you can use alongside this one.

 ## Redirection

 If the variable `redirect` is set, the vhost will redirect to the new domain name.
 This is mostly done for